Strange Changes

+"Strange Changes" is a song that was co-written by Lynsey de Paul and Sue Shifrin (Sue Shifrin Cassidy), the former wife of David Cassidy and that is listed in the ACE database of ASCAP songs and also in the MusicBrainz database.

+Original recording

-"Strange Changes" is a song that was co-written by Lynsey de Paul and Sue Shifrin (Sue Shifrin Cassidy), the former wife of David Cassidy.
-After signing a worldwide recording contract with MCA Records at the end of 1980, "Strange Changes" was released as a single on 27 April 1981 by de Paul on the MCA label.
-A promo 12 inch single with an extended version of the song was also released.
-It also appeared on the 1981 French compilation of hits album, Hot Summer Nights, on the Arabella record label, as well as being released as a single in France.
+After signing a worldwide recording contract with MCA Records at the end of 1980, "Strange Changes" was released as a single on 27 April 1981 by de Paul on the MCA label with the semi instrumental flipside "Strange Changes (2)" in an visually striking picture sleeve of de Paul and the title in rainbow colours.
+It was released in the UK, Europe, Scandinavia and Australia.
+In addition, a promo 12 inch white label single with an extended version of the song was also released as a limited issue, leading to it becoming a collector's item.
+The song also appeared on the 1981 French compilation of hits album, Hot Summer Nights, on the Arabella record label, as well as being released as a single in France.
 The recording was co-produced by Jon Kelly and de Paul.
-While the song was not immediately as commercial as many of her other hits, it had a laid back feel ahead of its time that grows on repeated listening.
-The British DJ and music journalist James Hamilton wrote in the music paper Record Mirror, "MCA’s mystery Fleetwood Mac-sounding ‘Strange Changes’ white label teaser turns out to be by Lynsey De Paul – oh, goodie!", with other sources also noting a similarity to Stevie Nicks.
+While the song was not immediately as commercial as many of de Paul's other hits, it had a laid back, hypnotic feeling ahead of its time that grows on repeated listening.
+The British DJ and music journalist James Hamilton (DJ and journalist) wrote in the music paper Record Mirror, "MCA’s mystery Fleetwood Mac-sounding ‘Strange Changes’ white label teaser turns out to be by Lynsey De Paul – oh, goodie!", with other sources also noting a similarity to Fleetwood Mac and Stevie Nicks.
+In his review of the single for Music Week (at that time known as "Music & Video Week"), Tony Jasper wrote "Infectious light-riding sensitive cut which in pop terms scores high.
+Inventive, creative, deserves notice for returning lady."

 It subsequently made the UK Airplay action chart as well as the UK disco chart breakers/bubblers listing.
 Writing on her website, de Paul revealed she wrote this song when she was living in the United States and wanted to come back home to the UK.
 "It meant leaving behind a life that had taken five years to build and a long term relationship with James Coburn.
 I literally felt that I was going through a strange change" she said.
-De Paul performed the song on a number of TV programmes including the German TV series WWF Club, - a DVD of this performance was released on "WWF Club Festival 3".
+De Paul performed the song on a number of TV programmes including the German TV series WWF Club on 10 July 1981, - an official DVD of this performance was released on "WWF Club Festival 3".
 She also performed the song on the second episode of the UK TV music programme Razzamatazz on 9 June 1981.
 It was included as a track on her Hit Singles album.